 Search Online Reviews and Complaints To Get Info On Ohio Lenders

 Many local residents come to us with their borrowing stories after the fact.
 Some have already dealt with an unknown rollover fee or charge taken from their checking account.
 Did you know the State is here to help consumers who feel like they’ve been taken advantage of by an unscrupulous lender?
 Yes, their are many ways you can contact the State’s lending board to resolve and disclose complaints about payday loan companies.
 We know of other states that are way more aggressive when dealing with short term finance companies.
 Take California for example.
 The Department of Business Oversight requires companies to be licensed and they check up on all firms operating in their state.
 Even unaffiliated third party companies are subject to regulatory discipline.
 Ohio is not as aggressive as what we described but their more so middle of the pack when it comes to dealing with online loans.
 The Ohio Development Services Agency has a breakdown on their website that shows different loans, grants and tax credits.
 Many of these are available to residents in OH.
-Also consider getting a cash advance on a credit card or simply asking a friend or family member to borrow some cash.
+Also consider getting a cash advance on a credit card or asking a friend or family member to borrow some cash.
 Of course a bank loan would be best most borrowers don’t have the credit score to qualify.

 Consider contacting a third party service to help with your monthly budget and finances.
 We know of many non profits who will help you develop a budget and spending plan.
 The goal is to avoid a company that offers online payday loans.
 One should avoid an online loan in Ohio if possible, but we know it’s easier said then done.
 Instead, stick to your budget to get back on track financially!